DCGUY009/Langchain-Learning/Prompt Engineering Theory/Chain of Thought Prompting.md

 Large Language Models (LLMs) with over 100 billion parameters are incredibly powerful and can perform a wide range of tasks with minimal or no training.
 However, they still struggle with certain categories of problems — especially those requiring **multi-step reasoning**.

+Review this paper for more information [Chain of Thought (CoT)](https://arxiv.org/pdf/2201.11903v1) Prompting.

 ## Strengths and Weaknesses of LLMs

 Take a quick look at what LLMs excel at, and where they tend to fall short: